Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 ```

 ### Scalar data
-Besides gridded data, it is also possible to write scalar data to a NetCDF file.
+Besides gridded data, it is also possible to write scalar data to a netCDF file.
 Below is an
 example that writes scalar data to the file "output\_scalar\_moselle.nc".
-For each NetCDF
+For each netCDF
 variable a `name` (external variable name) and `parameter` (internal model parameter) is
 required.
 A `reducer` can be specified to apply to the model output, see for more
 information the following section [Output CSV section](@ref).
 When a `map` is provided to
 extract data for certain locations (e.g. `gauges`) or areas (e.g. `subcatchment`), the
-NetCDF location names are extracted from these maps.
+netCDF location names are extracted from these maps.
 For a specific location (grid cell) a
 `location` is required.
 For layered model parameters and variables that have an extra
 dimension `layer` and are part of the vertical `sbm` concept it is possible to specify an
 internal layer index (see also example below).
 For model parameters and variables that have
 an extra dimension `classes` and are part of the vertical `FLEXTopo` concept it is possible
 to specify the class name.
 If multiple layers or classes are desired, this can be specified
 in separate `[[netcdf.variable]]` entries.
 Note that the specification of the extra
-dimension is not optional when Wflow is integrated with Delft-FEWS, for NetCDF scalar data
+dimension is not optional when Wflow is integrated with Delft-FEWS, for netCDF scalar data
 an extra dimension is not allowed by the `importNetcdfActivity` of the Delft-FEWS General
 Adapter.
 In the section [Output CSV section](@ref), similar functionality is available for
 CSV.
 For integration with Delft-FEWS, see also [Run from Delft-FEWS](@ref run_fews), it is
-recommended to write scalar data to NetCDF format since the General Adapter of Delft-FEWS
+recommended to write scalar data to netCDF format since the General Adapter of Delft-FEWS
 can ingest this data format directly.

 ```toml